It’s a battle between words: fewer vs. less. Are they interchangeable? Do these words have different meanings? How can we use them correctly?

 Less is used when the amount of something cannot be counted:

-She has less interest in reading than her brother does.
+He has less interest in reading than his best friend has.

 Note that books can be counted item by item.
 However, interest is not a thing that can be counted, although we can discuss how much of it someone has.